gluster/gluster-kubernetes/docs/design/operator.md

 **Target Configurations:** Hosted, Managed

-### Monitoring
+### Event Monitoring

-To provide event-driven features, the Gluster operator will monitor various aspects of the clusters it will automate.
+The Gluster operator will watch for events on various aspects of the clusters it will automate.

 #### Storage Capacity